Compressed-air energy storage: Engine

-A highly efficient arrangement uses high, medium and low pressure pistons in series, with each stage followed by an airblast venturi that draws ambient air over an air-to-air heat exchanger.
+A highly efficient arrangement uses high, medium, and low pressure pistons in series, with each stage followed by an airblast venturi that draws ambient air over an air-to-air heat exchanger.
 This warms the exhaust of the preceding stage and admits this preheated air to the following stage.
-The only exhaust gas from each stage is cold air which can be as cold as −15 °C; the cold air may be used for air conditioning in a car.
+The only exhaust gas from each stage is cold air, which can be as cold as −15 °C; the cold air may be used for air conditioning in a car.

-Additional heat can be supplied by burning fuel as in 1904 for the Whitehead torpedo.
+Additional heat can be supplied by burning fuel, as in 1904 for the Whitehead torpedo.
 This improves the range and speed available for a given tank volume at the cost of the additional fuel.

 Cars

-Since about 1990 several companies have claimed to be developing compressed air cars, but none is available.
-Typically the main claimed advantages are: no roadside pollution, low cost, use of cooking oil for lubrication, and integrated air conditioning.
+Since about 1990, several companies have claimed to be developing compressed-air cars, but none is available.
+Typically, the main claimed advantages are no roadside pollution, low cost, use of cooking oil for lubrication, and integrated air conditioning.

 The time required to refill a depleted tank is important for vehicle applications.
 "Volume transfer" moves pre-compressed air from a stationary tank to the vehicle tank almost instantaneously.
 Alternatively, a stationary or on-board compressor can compress air on demand, possibly requiring several hours.

 Ships

-Large marine diesel engines are started using compressed air, typically stored in large bottles between 20 and 30 bar, acting directly on the pistons via special starting valves to turn the crankshaft prior to beginning fuel injection.
+Large marine diesel engines have started using compressed air, typically stored in large bottles between 20 and 30 bar, acting directly on the pistons via special starting valves to turn the crankshaft prior to beginning fuel injection.
 This arrangement is more compact and cheaper than an electric starter motor would be at such scales and able to supply the necessary burst of extremely high power without placing a prohibitive load on the ship's electrical generators and distribution system.
 Compressed air is commonly also used, at lower pressures, to control the engine and act as the spring force acting on the cylinder exhaust valves, and to operate other auxiliary systems and power tools on board, sometimes including pneumatic PID controllers.
-One advantage of this approach is that in the event of an electrical blackout, ship systems powered by stored compressed air can continue functioning uninterrupted, and generators can be restarted without an electrical supply.
-Another is that pneumatic tools can be used in commonly wet environments without the risk of electric shock.
+One advantage of this approach is that, in the event of an electrical blackout, ship systems powered by stored compressed air can continue functioning uninterrupted, and generators can be restarted without an electrical supply.
+Another is that pneumatic tools can be used in commonly-wet environments without the risk of electric shock.